 Factors Influencing Forex Spreads

-Calculating the spread is straightforward.
-Simply subtract the bid price from the ask price.
-For example, if the bid price for EUR/USD is 1.1000 and the ask price is 1.1002, the spread can be calculated as follows:
+For example, if the bid price for the currency pair EUR/USD is 1.1000 and the ask price is 1.1002, the calculation would be:

 Spread = Ask Price - Bid Price